smrtAbhishek/smrtAbhishek/README.md

 - 👋 Hi, I’m Abhishek Singh
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate to development feild
-- 📫 you can contact me through my phone no: 6393510527 email me on: abhishekcingh1@gmail.com
+- 📫 you can contact me through my phone no: 8881608242 email me on: abhishekcingh1@gmail.com

 <!---